CenturySturgeon/Esp8266WOL/README.md

   └── Esp8266Sketch.ino
 ```

-NOTE: Remember to write down each user's four digit pin, as it will not be retrievable after the terminal closes or gets cleared.
+NOTE: Remember to write down each user's six digit pin, as it will not be retrievable after the terminal closes or gets cleared.

 ## .Env File Variables